-It is so easy to forget that we have some stunning locations in the UK for a child-friendly holiday.
-A family holiday in Inverness, Scotland is not usually a place that springs to mind to many.
+It is so easy to forget that we have some stunning locations in the UK for a family holiday.
+Inverness, Scotland is not usually the first place that springs to mind to many when looking for to get away with the kids.
 Some of us tend to gravitate to where the weather is stable, seeking sun and heat.
 However when we have toddlers and young children in tow sometimes just a little fresh air and beautiful scenery is all we need.
 We headed to Inverness at the beginning of the year, albeit without kids (an anniversary short break away) and had such a great time that we are now looking at booking a family holiday there.

 Inverness is easily accessible (by train, plane or car) and comes with real adventure.